erikyao/erikyao.github.io/_posts/2015-03-26-cpp-more-on-const.md

 ---
-layout: post
-title: "C++: More on const"
-description: ""
 category: C++
+description: ''
-tags: [const, pointer]
+tags:
+- const
+- pointer
+title: 'C++: More on const'
 ---
-{% include JB/setup %}

 整理自 _Thinking in C++_